Across the Ages - Gabrielle Meyer - ★★★★.½

 RATING: 4.5 stars.

-In a Nutshell: The latest and best (so far!) installment of the Timeless series.
+In a Nutshell: The latest and best (so far!) instalment of the Timeless series.
 Historical fiction incorporating timeslip, romance and Christian elements.
 Fabulous plotting, great characters, steady pacing, wonderful use of the two timelines.
 Much recommended!
 Works as a standalone but better if read in series order.

 Plot Preview: